SpikePingpong: Spike Vision-based Fast-Slow Pingpong Robot System: Introduction

-When tackling high-speed dynamic tasks like robotic table tennis, existing approaches can be broadly categorized into control-based methods and learning-based methods, each with its distinct limitations in this challenging domain.
-Control-based approaches~\citep{acosta2003ping, mulling2010biomimetic, zhang2018real, silva2005robotenis, yang2010control} rely on precise physical modeling and predefined motion planning strategies.
-These methods benefit from mathematical rigor and computational efficiency but struggle to cope with real-world complexities, as they require precise calibration and physical parameters that make them brittle to environmental variations.
-Furthermore, they lack the ability to adaptively adjust strategies in response to varying ball trajectories or unexpected disturbances.
-Learning-based approaches~\citep{mulling2013learning, abeyruwan2023sim2real, d2023robotic, gao2020robotic, ding2022goalseye, zhao2024reinforcement}, particularly reinforcement learning techniques, offer greater theoretical adaptability.
+When tackling high-speed dynamic tasks like robotic table tennis, existing approaches can be broadly categorized into control-based methods and learning-based methods.
+Control-based approaches~\citep{acosta2003ping, mulling2010biomimetic, zhang2018real, silva2005robotenis, yang2010control} rely on precise physical modeling and predefined motion planning, but despite being mathematically rigorous and computationally efficient, they struggle with real-world complexities due to their requirement for precise calibration and inability to adaptively adjust to varying ball trajectories or unexpected disturbances.
+Learning-based approaches~\citep{mulling2013learning, abeyruwan2023sim2real, d2023robotic, gao2020robotic, ding2022goalseye, zhao2024reinforcement, dambrosio2025achieving, su2025hitter}, offer greater theoretical adaptability.
 However, they often suffer from the persistent sim-to-real gap, where policies trained in simulation perform poorly in physical systems.
 This is particularly pronounced in table tennis, where subtle factors like ball spin and contact dynamics significantly impact performance.
-Most similar to our work, GoalsEye~\citep{ding2022goalseye} employs iterative imitation learning but achieves only modest accuracy in ball placement.
-In contrast, our imitation learning approach circumvents the sim-to-real gap inherent in reinforcement learning while providing adaptive capabilities lacking in control-based methods, ultimately achieving significantly higher precision control than existing systems.
+Additionally, existing methods typically rely on high-precision hardware vision systems, which are expensive and may still struggle with the rapid temporal dynamics required for accurate trajectory prediction.
+Drawing inspiration from Kahneman's dual-system theory~\citep{kahneman2011thinking}, where fast intuitive processing (System 1) complements slower deliberate reasoning (System 2), there exists an opportunity to develop more robust perception architectures that can handle high-speed dynamics while maintaining accuracy.